redcentre/Carbon.Example.Command/README.md

 ### Report Format

 > The Carbon engine can produce cross-tabulation reports in a variety of formats.
 This example specifies the TSV output text format, but alternative text formats include CSV, HTML, JSON and XML.
-The JSON can returned in the exact shape required by the Python [pandas][pandas] library to create dataframes.
+The JSON can be returned in the exact shape required by the Python [pandas][pandas] library to create dataframes.
 Carbon can also directly produce an Excel Workbook.

 ### Variables